 Groundbreaking Second Ave. subway station mural features a gay couple

-There are 1 comment on the Yahoo! story from 12 hrs ago, titled Groundbreaking Second Ave. subway station mural features a gay couple.
+There are 2 comments on the Yahoo! story from 16 hrs ago, titled Groundbreaking Second Ave. subway station mural features a gay couple.
 In it, Yahoo! reports that:

 After nearly 100 years of discussion, the city's 2nd Avenue Subway line became a reality on New Year's Day, giving commuters much more than alternate transportation routes.
 The stations features installments from artist Vik Muniz's project Perfect Strangers , a series of life-size mosaic portraits of everyday New Yorkers.